Mendasp/NS2Plus/README.md

 - /07/2014
 	- Added Lerk Bite icon.
 	- Enabled hitsounds for Grenade Launcher.
 	- Made unsocketed/blueprint Power Nodes show up properly in the minimap.
+	- Added option to choose the color of the minimap arrow representing your position.
+Available in HUD tab.

 - 28/06/2014
 	- Added option to change the color of the killfeed higlight border.
 Available in the HUD tab.